DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 A rest is an epic event in which players state what they hope to accomplish over the rest.
 Each goal is a separate check the players must collectively pass.
 Taking a short rest permits players to draw 3 cards, and long rest 5.

-Recovering from wounds is a Vitality check of DC 8 for the first health + 1 for each additional wound.
-Recovering spell slots is a DC check of the relevant magic skill 8 + 1 for each additional spell slot.
-Players might also attempt to repair an item or read a book.
+Recovering from wounds is a Vitality check of DC 7 + 1 for each wound being recovered.
+Recovering spell slots is a DC check of the relevant magic skill 7 + 1 for each spell slot recovered.
+Players might also attempt to repair an item (including Armor) or read a book.

 Players take turns attempting their respective checks.
 Order is either determined by the players themselves or the last played initiative order.
 The GM determines the DC for each novel goal.